mandober/bing-bash/README.md

 bash 4.3 and 4.4-beta.

 bing-bash is a collection of bash functions, meant to be sourced, but
 some of them can be directly executed as well.
-All functions are now
+All functions are (or
-(or going to be soon) standalone - they won't need any other function
+going to be soon) standalone -  they won't need any other function or
-or file in this library to work (possibly only the main initialization
+file in this library to work (possibly only some initialization files
-`bing-bash' file, file with common aliases, etc.).
+such as `bing-bash', merely as a convenience, not requirement).

 ## Quick start
-Configure and source `bing-bash' file, or just source the
+Configure and source `bing-bash' file to enable some sort of function
+management like functions autoloading or just source single files of
-functions/files of interest.
+interest.

 ## List of functions/subroutines:

-### Strings, variables:
+(some functions actually encompass functionality, that could be split
+across several individual functions, as subroutines)

-`bb_typeof`
+* `bb_typeof`
 - Identify given string as set or unset variable, array, shell keyword, etc.
 - Dump variables (pretty print arrays) and their attributes.

-`bb_explode`
+* `bb_explode`
 - Convert a string to array by splitting it by substring which can be a
   single or multi character substring
 - Convert a string to array of individual characters
 - IN PROGRESS: guess the most probable delimiter

+* `bb_range`
+- Generate sequences (e.g. 1,4-8,10,12-22,30-35,50)

 `bb_implode`
 - Convert an array to string